bowdoin-compgeom-f24/hull2d-max_abhi/README.md

-# hull2d-startup
+# Max and Abhi

-2d convex hull startup code.

-Should compile as is.

-To do: Fill in the graham_scan function and create some initializers.
+Finds all the points on the convex hull given a set of points using Graham Scan.

+To run: Compile using the makefile, then run the executable with the number of points passed in on the command line.
+A graphic should appear with the set of points and the convex hull drawn.
+The user can press "i" to switch between different sets of points.